 Is It Important to Use a Large Factoring Company?

-Examples of How Fit Helps Businesses
+Factoring Examples of Good Fit

 • Waiting and Collection: The factoring company collects the payments directly from the customer.